jeffdori4/jeffdori4/README.md

 My name is Jefferson Doria Santos (Jeff) 🧑🇧🇷

-I'm a Web Developer and and study Front-End since 2020 💻
+I'm a Web Developer and study Front-End since 2020 💻

 Always open to new challenges and ready to face changes.